agisga/spitzy/_posts/2015-05-05-documentation.md

 ![Five point Laplacian example figure](/spitzy/images/five-pt_laplacian.png?raw=true "five-pt_laplacian.png")

 We have used a step size of 0.2 in the above.
-In order to verify experimentally the second order of convergence of the method we also compute a numerical solution using a stepsize of 0.1.
+In order to verify experimentally the second order of convergence of the method we also compute a numerical solution using a step size of 0.1.
 Using the exact solution $z = e^{-\frac{x^2 + y^2}{2}}$, we compute the maximal error of the numerical solution in both cases.
 Then we take the ratio of the two errors, which we expect to be close to $2^2$.
 The output of such a program is shown below and fulfills our expectations.

 ![Five point Laplacian example output](/spitzy/images/five-pt_laplacian_output.png?raw=true "five-pt_laplacian_output.png")